ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 You should mount `/var/log/myservice` in this case.

 Your service deployment .yaml file must be changed to add [hostPath volume mounts](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
 Listed below is an example deployment yaml.
 The fields of interest are **volumeMounts** and **volumes**.
-Again, "myservice" should be replaced by the catalog id of your service.
+Again, "myservice" should be replaced by the CRN name of your service.

 ```
 apiVersion: extensions/v1beta1